replicatedhq/kots.io/content/reference/v1beta1/config.md

 The Config custom resource can be provided by a vendor to specify a Config screen for collecting customer supplied values and template function rendering.

-The admin console settings screen configuration is specified as an array configuration groups and items.
+The Admin Console settings screen configuration is specified as an array configuration groups and items.

 ## Groups